NCAR/iotwx-manual/README.md

 3. [FLASH](./flash): in this step you will build the source files and flash them onto your device.
 Should you want to flash the binaries directly, there are instructions to do so.
+4. [DATA](./data): in this step you will set up how your data will be transmitted, stored and otherwise displayed, archived or distrubuted.
 4. [TEST](./test): making sure each node works as expected will insure the best experience for your deployment.
 5. [DEPLOY](./deploy): siting and deploying are the final step in